YrAuYong/Coursera-Getting-and-Cleaning-Data-Assignment/README.md

   4. a README.md in the repo with the run_analysis.R script.
 This repo explains how all of the scripts work and how they are connected.

 ## Criteria of tidy dataset file
-- In accordance to the instructions in the assignment description involves 5 steps:**
+- In accordance to the instructions in the assignment description the criteria involves 5 steps:
 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 3. Uses descriptive activity names to name the activities in the data set